BoomDAO/ICP.NET/README.md

 # ICP.NET
-Collection of Internet Computer Protocol (ICP) libraries
+Collection of Internet Computer Protocol (ICP) libraries for .NET/Blazor

 - Agent - Library to allow communication to and from the Internet Computer